-To learn more about this group, please contact its director, Deborah Whaley (email@example.com).
+To learn more about this working group, please contact its director, Hayley O'Malley (email@example.com).

 This working group brings together scholars from a variety of disciplines, including history, art history, literature, religious studies, and translation.
 We envision our group as a sort of arts and humanities lab with a focus on premodern China, covering nearly three thousand years (from 10th c.
 BCE through 19th c.
 BCE).
 Members will share in-progress research with each other, provide critical feedback, and read related scholarship together.
 Our purpose for the coming year is exploratory: we hope to learn what intersections and synergies exist across our research interests and projects.
 We anticipate that some of these areas will become the starting point for joint research collaborations or hosting public events, and hope that eventually our core group can come to serve as a regional hub for premodern Chinese studies.